jessesquires/jessesquires.com/_posts/2017-10-01-floating-point-swift-ulp-and-epsilon.md

 The other day I was attempting to use `FLT_EPSILON` (which I later learned was laughably incorrect) when the Swift 4 compiler emitted a warning saying that `FLT_EPSILON` is deprecated and to use `.ulpOfOne` instead. *What the hell is `ulpOfOne`?* I [read the documentation](https://developer.apple.com/documentation/swift/floatingpoint/2884058-ulpofone) and then everything made sense &mdash; ha, just kidding.
 The `FloatingPoint.ulpOfOne` docs generously describe the static variable as *the unit in the last place of 1.0* &mdash; whatever *that* means.
 Let's find out.

 <!--excerpt-->

+{% include updated_notice.html
+    update_message='I gave a talk on the topics discussed in this post and more at iOS Conf Singapore.
+You can <a href="https://youtu.be/cdRn4DJq9eY" class="alert-link">watch the video here</a>!'
+%}

 {% include image.html
     external_url="https://media.giphy.com/media/xDQ3Oql1BN54c/giphy.gif"